MilanSajiv/Hangman/README.md

 ### Milestone_3.py
 Check if the guessed character is in the word:
 Check if the guessed letter is in the randomly chosen word

+### Milestone_4.py
+Create the Game Class:
+Use the Object Oriented Programming (OOP) paradigm to develop a complete Hangman game.